Alternate reality game: New developments

 An ARG accompanying the Kickstarter campaign for Frog Fractions 2 began in March 2014 and completed in 2016.
 Frog Fractions 2 will be the sequel to Twinbeard Studio's much acclaimed Frog Fractions, although the ARG itself is often referred to as Frog Fractions 1.5 in reference to an in-ARG puzzle solution.
 The ARG took about two years to solve, involving clues buried in 23 independent games and real-life locations, allowing the game, secretly already uploaded under the guise of a different game, to become unlocked in December 2016.

 On the release of the expansion Afterbirth for The Binding of Isaac: Rebirth in October 2015, players discover clues hinting towards an ARG related to the game, based on the community's previous attempts to hack the game to discover any secret characters.
 The ARG included location information near Santa Cruz, California, where the game's developer Edmund McMillen lived.
 The ARG was successfully completed in November 2015, with the community working together and enabling a new character and additional content to be unlocked for the game.

-Oddworld Inhabitants has started an ARG in anticipation of their newest game Oddworld: Soulstorm and tasked fans with finding a mysterious entity, which would later turn out to be a character named Ed – a Mudokon slave who is speculated to be working in Necrum mines.
-A second website was then discovered showing existence of a Mudokon resistance formed after Abe shut down RuptureFarms and rescued his brothers during the events of Oddworld: Abe's Oddysee.

-On June 12, 2020, the band Twenty One Pilots started an ARG based on their new song "Level of Concern."
-The ARG contained a series of 20 codes that each led to a downloadable file.
-In the files, were pictures and videos of the band and clues for the next codes.
-To receive the 20th code, fans will have to wait until June 15, 2020.

 Inscryption, a video game by Daniel Mullins based on a metafiction narrative, including a post-game ARG that involved real-world clues and references to Mullins' past games in conjunction with in-game materials, leading to additional narrative and endings for the game.

 In December 2020, a long-unsolved puzzle from Perplex City, Billion to One, was solved.
-The puzzle focused on exploring the concept of Six degrees of separation by presenting a man's photograph and his first name, "Satoshi", asking players to locate him.
+The puzzle focused on exploring the concept of six degrees of separation by presenting a man's photograph and his first name, "Satoshi", asking players to locate him.
 In 2020, Tom-Lucas Säger used image recognition software and located Satoshi, reporting it to Laura E. Hall, who ran the website tracking information about the hunt.
-In 2022, a documentary, Finding Satoshi, explored the Perplex City puzzle and its solution.